Memekip-Chan/AntiSpam/README.md

 * Not everybody knows the syntax for removing based on crosspost title

 This addresses both of those things by allowing the user to paste the strange non-standard unicode part of a spam title into the script, then generates an automod rule that blocks posts with Regex that can successfully match that non-standard unicode text

+## spamByColor.py

+This script attempts to address spam images that have captions inserted on one of their borders.
+With this method, simple automoderator rules won't cut it, and some image processing needs to be done to detect it (although I am a bit wary of implementing something like this, for fear of recieving a malicious image from a spammer).
+The strategy this script takes is
+* Divide an image into 5 regions: left border, right border, top border, bottom border, center
+* Calculate the average color of each of those regions
+* For each region, compare it to the average of all other regions.
+If it's different enough, flag the post as spam

+these sorts of spammers often times just use text on black background when inserting their captions, which makes this method somewhat effective against them